Youth Employment Program

 Referrals will be accepted for young people between the ages of 15-18 years currently on a Family Reunification, Care by Secretary or Long Term Care Order or 18-21 years having been on either of the above three orders between the ages of 16 to 18.

-The Western Leaving Care Mentoring Program is an initiative of the Victorian Department of Health and Human Services.
+The Northern Community Connections Program is an initiative of the Victorian Department of Health and Human Services.

-Whitelion is looking for mentors in the western metropolitan region.
+Whitelion is looking for mentors in the northern metropolitan region.
 If you are interested in becoming a mentor please contact email@example.com

 The aim of the Community Integration Program (CIP) is to train volunteers to link every child and young person in residential care into local sports clubs, dance classes, art clubs and more.
 These links create connections between the young people and their community to reduce isolation and disconnection by increasing social skills and confidence.